coinbase/temporal-ruby/README.md

 ### SSL

 In many production deployments you will end up connecting to your Temporal Services via SSL.
-In this case you must read the public cert of the CA that issued your Temporal server's SSL cert and create an instance of [gRPC Channel Credentials](https://grpc.io/docs/guides/auth/#with-server-authentication-ssltls-1).
+In this case you must read the public certificate of the CA that issued your Temporal server's SSL certificate and create an instance of [gRPC Channel Credentials](https://grpc.io/docs/guides/auth/#with-server-authentication-ssltls-1).

 Configure your Temporal connection: